-- The Head Teacher and Governing Body responsible for curriculum standards have responsibility for overseeing statutory elements of Relationships and Sex, Health and Wellbeing and Careers Guidance and Education is adhered to and that appropriate elements of the mandatory PSHE programme (including drug education and economic wellbeing) are appropriately selected for the needs of Pilgrim learners - The Assistant Head (Pastoral) has overall responsibility for liaising with pastoral and support staff to provide personal support and guidance in pastoral care, personal development and career guidance.
-In addition to leading the 'WOW' (Wellbeing On Wednesday) Programme, the Pastoral Head has overall responsibility for co-ordinating and monitoring post 16 transitions and reporting on final destinations to Ofsted and The Local Authority. - The Head Of Applied Learning has responsibility for planning, managing, monitoring, recording and evaluating PSHE, RSE, Drug and Career education delivered through the PSHE programme - The Head Of Applied Learning and Assistant Head for 1-1 education support have responsibility for co-ordinating essential PSHE taught in the home - The School Community Liaison Officer and Head Of Applied Learning have responsibility for arranging visits by representatives from organisations, charities, partnership agencies and careers service to provide additional expertise and development to The Pilgrim PSHE programme - The SENDCO has responsibility for overseeing personal, social, health and career objectives in Education Health Care Plans - The Assistant Head with responsibility for digital learning has responsibility for leading E- safety within the school - PSHE Teaching Staff have responsibility for delivering the PSHE, drug, RSE and Careers education programme and supporting workshops lead by visiting experts - Learning Mentors and support staff have responsibility for supporting learners in accessing lessons, tutorials, workshops and talks by visitors in addition to delivering 'The WOW' programme - Academic and Pastoral Links have responsibility for monitoring and recording career plans of the learners they manage.
+- The Headteacher and Governing Body responsible for curriculum standards have responsibility for overseeing statutory elements of Relationships and Sex, Health and Wellbeing and Careers Guidance and Education is adhered to and that appropriate elements of the mandatory PSHE programme (including drug education and economic wellbeing) are appropriately selected for the needs of Pilgrim learners - The Executive Assistant Headteacher has overall responsibility for liaising with pastoral and support staff to provide personal support and guidance in pastoral care, personal development and career guidance.
+In addition to leading the 'WOW' (Wellbeing On Wednesday) Programme, the executive assistant headteacher has overall responsibility for co-ordinating and monitoring post 16 transitions and reporting on final destinations to Ofsted The Local Authority and for Compass Plus benchmarking - The Head Of Applied Learning has responsibility for planning, managing, monitoring, recording and evaluating PSHE, RSE, Drug and Career education delivered through the PSHE and careers programme taught at the bases, in the home and on the school ebsite - The Head Of Applied Learning and Assistant Head for 1-1 education support have responsibility for co-ordinating essential PSHE taught in the home - The School Community Liaison Officer and Head Of Applied Learning have responsibility for arranging visits by representatives from organisations, charities, partnership agencies and careers service to provide additional expertise and development to The Pilgrim PSHE programme - The Level 6 Careers Advisor has responsibility for liaising and presenting information, support and advice on careers and work experience to parents, carers, pupils and staff,arranging 1-1 careers meetings and writing formal plans - The SENDCO has responsibility for overseeing personal, social, health and career objectives in Education Health Care Plans - The Assistant Head with responsibility for digital learning has responsibility for leading E- safety within the school - PSHE Teaching Staff have responsibility for delivering the PSHE, drug, RSE and Careers education programme and supporting workshops lead by visiting experts - Learning Mentors and support staff have responsibility for supporting learners in accessing lessons, tutorials, workshops and talks by visitors in addition to delivering 'The WOW' programme - Academic Links and home PSWSs have responsibility for monitoring and recording career plans of the learners they manage.
 This is also centrally recorded and monitored by the Assistant Head Pastoral.